UNICEF UK employs over 300 people. Most are based in Stratford, London, and others work remotely across the UK.

 Marc Bolland is Head of European Portfolio Operations of private equity businesses at Blackstone.
 He was previously Chief Executive of M&S and has been involved with UNICEF UK since 2010, by volunteering his time to our London and Copenhagen offices during a sabbatical, and by acting as a Vice-President.

 Tim Clark OBE is Managing Director of ie:music, managing Robbie Williams and many other artists, and has been involved with UNICEF UK since 1988.
 He has been a Vice-President since 2002 and was instrumental in helping to develop Soccer Aid for UNICEF.
 He received an OBE in recognition of his services to UNICEF in 2009.

 Lord Hastings of Scarisbrick CBE became a Vice-President in 2011.
 He is KPMG’s Global Head of Citizenship and Diversity, a non-executive director of British Telecom and a Trustee of the Vodafone Group Foundation.
 In January 2003, Michael was awarded a CBE in recognition of his services to crime reduction, and in 2005 was awarded the honour of an independent peerage to the House of Lords .

 Lord Jack McConnell was First Minister of Scotland from 2001 to 2007 and UK Special Representative for Peacebuilding 2008-2010.
-He is currently an international consultant, guest lecturer and a Professorial Fellow at the University of Stirling.
-He became a Vice-President for Unicef UK in 2015.
+He is Co-Chair of the UK All-Party Parliamentary Group on the UN Global Goals for Sustainable Development; a global adviser on international development and post-conflict reconciliation; and was appointed Chancellor of the University of Stirling in 2019.
+He became a Vice-President for UNICEF UK in 2015.